-My main research concerns the normative dimension of climate change, i.e. a fair distribution of the responsibilities for managing the negative effects of climate change.
-Related to climate ethics, I have also worked on questions about justice between generations, so-called intergenerational justice.
-And furthermore, I have a general interest in political and moral philosophy, which I maintain by working on John Rawls's theories and methods.
+Ph.D. in philosophy.
+My main research concerns the normative dimension of climate change, or more specifically, a fair distribution of the costs and benefits of dealing with climate change.
+A related research interest is intergenerational justice, that is, questions about justice between generations.
+In addition to that, I have a general interest in political and moral philosophy, and in particular their methodological underpinnings and John Rawls's theories and methods.
 I have also done research and teaching on human rights.

 Other tasks and qualifications